0xMiya/Guides/Configs/README_dwm.md

 * dwm-alternativetags
 * dwm-6.2-urg-border

-All these patches can be found on the official suckless website, under dwm->patches
+All these patches can be found on the official suckless [website](https://dwm.suckless.org/patches/).

 You can install a patch using: